 The girl broke free.
 Running at top speed toward the other end of the store, leaving this mom with the baby in the cart and the silent onlookers and cashier just waiting, waiting, waiting to check her out.

 “I’ll go get her- you just check out!
 We got this!”

 I ran as fast as I could toward the corner of the cosmetics department, as I spotted this little tiger’s beautiful hair flying in the air.
 She was fast, and scared, and in that crazed state of savagery.
 I dodged the lipstick display and rounded the corner of the lotions, as she darted through the shampoos and crawled behind the hair supplies to hide.
-I finally found her, as she glared at me with the look only little innocent confused raging child can.
+I finally found her, as she glared at me with the look of a little innocent confused raging child.
 I tried to sweet talk her into coming out, but she would have nothing to do with me.
 I then crawled my way under to grab her as she hit and kicked and tried to squirm away… But I was able to catch her and lift her into my arms, with that supermama strength I never thought I’d have.
 (You know.
 I know you know.)

 I kept sweetly singing in her little ear, “It’s gonna be okay.
 It’s gonna be okay.
 You’re okay, sweetie.
 Let’s go back to mommy…”

 She kicked and hit and pulled my hair and screamed, as I fought with all my might to hold on to her.